Dcenidoo/G3-CS132-WFU-PROJECT/README.md

 The graphs created for the Data Visualization portion of our exploratory data analysis (EDA) can be found here.

+There are two images addressing the first research question while there is one image addressing the second research question.

 The **nutshell plot** can be found here.

 ---